 - After baking, you will get perfect golden baguettes.
 Let them cool down completely before slicing.

 I hope you will love this amazing bread recipe when you give it a try!

-If you like this article, please share it with your friends!
+If you like this article, please share it with your friends to encourage me!